Annual Partnership Evaluation Report

 |Increased number of participants|

-The OSP demonstrates benefits for the participants through a continual decrease in fatalities.
-By working on common goals, analyzing accident and injury data for causal factors and implementing best practices, the OSP participating employers' injury and illness rates also have been reduced.
+The OSP demonstrates benefits for the participants through a continual decrease in injuries and illnesses.
+The slight increase in the rates during 2010 may be due in part to the improved data collecting, analysis and reporting efforts of the OSP participants.
+By working on common goals, analyzing accident and injury data for causal factors and implementing best practices, the OSP participating employers' injury and illness rates have been reduced over the six year history of the OSP.

 |Continue with the following provisions:|